Topbrains/signals_async_watch/README.md

 ## How does the futureSignal work?

-You can use the futureSignal function from the signals package to create an async signal.
-This signal will return an AsyncState<T> object.
+You can use the `futureSignal` function from the signals package to create an async signal that returns an `AsyncState<T>` object.

-The AsyncState<T> object has three states: loading, data and error.
+The `AsyncState<T>` object has three states: loading, data and error.
 And yes, when processing AsyncValue inside a widget, it’s paramount to think of all cases (data, loading, error).
 If you don’t, you will get an error and bad user experience.

 Lets create a signal that will return 1: